Course information

 Important information regarding registration

-• Courses are held on fixed days, and participants are expected to keep to the days scheduled for their course.
+• Classes are held on set days, and participants are expected to keep to their class schedule.

 • Participants must purchase their own class materials.
-The exact title of the book to be purchased will be communicated at the time of registration.
+The exact title of the book to be purchased will be shared at the time of registration.

 Form(s) to be completed